russellelliott/InstagramProfileCollector/README.md

 # InstagramProfileCollector
-This program pares through the folloers of the UCSC isntagram account as well as the people it follows.
+This program pares through the folloers of the UCSC instagram account as well as the people it follows.
 From there, it filters thhrough them, selecting the ones representing UCSC CS/Engineering clubs and organizations.

 ## Usage
 1. Go through follower and following list